 Sexual offences encompass a broad range of criminal acts that involve non-consensual or unlawful sexual conduct.
 Some common types of sexual offences in NSW include:

-- Sexual Assault: Sexual assault involves non-consensual sexual acts, such as penetration or touching, without the person’s consent.
+Sexual assault involves non-consensual sexual acts, such as penetration or touching, without the person’s consent.
 The Crimes Act of 1900 provides various charges for different forms of sexual assault.

-- Rape: Rape refers to the act of engaging in sexual intercourse without the other person’s explicit consent.
+Rape refers to the act of engaging in sexual intercourse without the other person’s explicit consent.
 It is a serious offence with severe legal consequences.

-- Indecent Assault: Indecent assault involves engaging in unwanted sexual acts of an indecent nature, such as groping or exposing oneself, without consent.
+Indecent assault involves engaging in unwanted sexual acts of an indecent nature, such as groping or exposing oneself, without consent.
 This offence can have varying degrees of severity.

-- Child Sexual Abuse: Child sexual abuse includes offences committed against children who cannot provide informed consent due to their age.
+Child sexual abuse includes offences committed against children who cannot provide informed consent due to their age.
 Charges can range from an indecent assault on a child to more severe offences involving grooming or exploitation.

 Penalties for Sexual Offenses